-At the start of the bronze round, each player is given a stock of 5 bronze links chosen at random.
+At the start of the bronze round, each player is given a stock of 5 bronze links chosen at random which display each players' gemstones.
 5 bronze links from the remaining link stock, again chosen at random, are placed into the centre of the playing area, and each of these is the starting link for each of 5 bracelets-in-assembly.
+These links do not have a gemstone, but instead show a blank bronze circle.
 During play, all players can see all other players' links.